ficache/llmwrap/README.md

 # LLMwrapp

-A wrapper written in rust, that gives you simple control over your LLM models and their parametrs!

-Currently is heavy WIP.
+A wrapper for LLMs written fully in rust as hobby project to practice my rust skills and knowledge!

+## Supported models

+LLMwrap based on rustformers, but in current state only **llama** or **llama based** models are supported.
+I succsesfully run and test this project with [Vicuna](https://huggingface.co/TheBloke/vicuna-7B-v1.5-GGML)

 ## Roadmap

-- Refactor all main.rs to struct and functions
+[x] Refactor all main.rs to struct and functions

 - Use dotenv for model loading

-- Implement async functions and streaming output of the model
+- Implement async functions for anwser generation

 - Add support for all models that supported by `rustformers` crate